 In 1999 the name of the Greater Vancouver Zoological Centre was changed to the Greater Vancouver Zoo, along with a change of owners and with further improvements for the facility and its inhabitants.
 As time changes, again the focus of Zoo's changes and more enhancements were made, now in respect to conservation efforts.
 The Greater Vancouver Zoo joined the Oregon Spotted Frog Recovery Program in 2000, a species which was the only organism that received an "emergency listing" as an endangered species in Canada at that time.
 The Greater Vancouver Zoo still is actively involved in this program, yearly our staff along with the OSF Recovery Team; tags, weighs, measures and releases the frogs into the wild.

 The focus for the future is on further enhancements to our animal care management, animal enclosures, conservation efforts, education and all environmental aspects.
-We look forward to the future and we hope that you will be there to support us every step of the way.
+We look forward to the future, we are grateful from our support to date and hope that you will continue to be there with us every step of the way.